Decoupling Data Layouts from Bounding Volume Hierarchies: Evaluation

 The closest point query (CPQ) finds the nearest surface point to a given query position.
 We compare \sys{}-generated CPQ against Fastest Closest Points in the West (FCPW)~\cite{fcpw2021sawhney}, a hand-optimized library for geometric queries.

-\textbf{Extended Methodology.} For comparison, we use the same layout as FCPW (\texttt{pbrt}) and implement FCPW's tree construction algorithm: top-down recursive partitioning with binned surface area heuristic (SAH) splits: primitives are distributed into spatial buckets along each axis, and sweep operations compute partition costs to select optimal splits.
+\textit{Extended Methodology.} For comparison, we use the same layout as FCPW (\texttt{pbrt}) and implement FCPW's tree construction algorithm: top-down recursive partitioning with binned surface area heuristic (SAH) splits: primitives are distributed into spatial buckets along each axis, and sweep operations compute partition costs to select optimal splits.
 Our implementation yields a nearly identical tree (less than 0.0005\% node count difference on our largest model, \texttt{lucy}).
 We issue 100,000 randomly sampled queries within each scene's bounding volume, executed single-threaded.
 Similar to FCPW, we additionally implement distance-based node sorting, which simply visits the children in an order determined by proximity to the point.

-\textbf{Results.} ~\Cref{figure:fcpw-comparison-cpq} illustrates that our performance is comparable to FCPW on both x86 and ARM architectures.
-The worst case ($0.89\times$ on \texttt{white-oak}) may be explained by two factors: (1) FCPW's use of highly optimized libraries, e.g., Eigen~\cite{eigen2010gael}, and (2) \sys{}'s check for \texttt{SENTINEL} nodes since some layouts may have invalid children.
+\textit{Results.} ~\Cref{figure:fcpw-comparison-cpq} illustrates that our performance is comparable to FCPW on both x86 and ARM architectures.
+Overall, \sys{} is 4\% slower on ARM and 5\% faster on x86 (geomean).
+The worst case ($0.89\times$ on \texttt{white-oak}) may be explained by two factors: (1) FCPW's use of highly optimized libraries, e.g., Eigen~\cite{eigen2010gael}, and (2) \sys{}'s default check for \texttt{SENTINEL} nodes since some layouts may have invalid children.
 FCPW assumes sentinels do not exist and elides this check.